shakacode/react_on_rails/README.md

   rails generate react_on_rails:install
   ```

 3. NPM install.
-Make sure you are on a recent version of node, preferably using nvm.
-We've heard some reports that you need at least Node v5.
+Make sure you are on a recent version of node.
+Please use at least Node v5.

   ```bash
   npm install